The Nine Pillars

 Light & Circadian Timing

-The human circadian system (the internal clock governing sleep-wake cycles, hormone release, metabolism, and immune function) is primarily entrained by light.
-Not simply by brightness, but by the spectral composition, timing, intensity, and duration of light exposure.
-Architecture determines all four.
+Your body runs on a 24-hour internal clock that governs sleep, hormones, metabolism, and immune function.
+That clock is set primarily by light.
+Not just brightness, but the colour, timing, intensity, and duration of the light you are exposed to.
+Architecture controls all four.

-Critically, circadian misalignment is no longer classified as a lifestyle inconvenience.
-A 2025 meta-analysis in Circulation Research documented that individuals with chronic circadian misalignment have 25 to 30% increased cardiovascular disease risk independent of traditional risk factors.
-The mechanism is mediated by melatonin suppression, glucocorticoid dysregulation, and impaired circadian gene expression in vascular and metabolic tissues, causing endothelial dysfunction, oxidative stress, impaired insulin sensitivity, and elevated inflammatory markers.
+This is not a lifestyle inconvenience.
+A 2025 meta-analysis in Circulation Research found that people with chronic circadian disruption have 25 to 30% higher cardiovascular disease risk, independent of other factors.
+The mechanism involves suppressed melatonin, disrupted hormone regulation, and impaired gene expression in blood vessels and metabolic tissues.

-In practice, circadian-informed design means prioritizing east-facing exposure for morning spaces, maximizing daylight penetration through careful section design, specifying glazing with high visible light transmittance, and implementing tunable LED systems that shift from cool-white (5000K+) in the morning to warm-white (2700K or below) in the evening.
-It also means designing for darkness: ensuring that bedrooms and evening spaces can achieve true darkness when needed.
+What does this mean for design?
+East-facing windows in morning spaces.
+Generous daylight penetration.
+Glass that lets visible light through.
+Tunable LED systems that shift from cool white (5000K+) in the morning to warm white (2700K or below) in the evening.
+And just as importantly, designing for darkness: bedrooms and evening spaces that can achieve true darkness when needed.

 Lewis, P. (2024).
 Architecture, light, and circadian biology: A scoping review.
 Science of the Total Environment. | Circulation Research (2025).
 Circadian misalignment and cardiovascular disease risk meta-analysis.